DjangoGirls/tutorial-extensions/en/authentication_authorization/README.md

     <a href="{% url 'login' %}" class="top-menu"><span class="glyphicon glyphicon-lock"></span></a>
 ```

-For this we need to edit the templates, so let's open up `blog/templates/blog/base.html` and change it so the part between the `<body>` tags looks like this:
+For this we need to edit the templates, so let's open up `base.html` and change it so the part between the `<body>` tags looks like this:

+{% filename %}blog/templates/blog/base.html{% endfilename %}
 ```django
 <body>
     <div class="page-header">